tombye/trexit/_posts/2017-08-24-useful-websites-so-far.markdown

 ### Dropbox
 [https://dropbox.com](https://dropbox.com)

 Roz's iPhone won't let her rename images, which is really annoying if you want to call your images sensible things.
-Using Dropbox means we can store and rename images before we upload them to GitHub.
+Using Dropbox means she can store and rename images before she uploads them to GitHub.

 ## Rail travel